 The vision of a truly progressive trade policy does not imply restricting trade but stimulating trade with a core commitment to identifying pathways to trade and trade policy that result in inclusive development outcomes.
 This makes an understanding of inclusive trade and trade policy essential for governments, international development professionals, researchers, and students: who can understand and apply informed choices in trade and development.

 To equip participants with a comprehensive understanding of different aspects of inclusive trade, the skills and knowledge to shape an inclusive trade policy agenda, as well as the political economy realities of trade and trade negotiations.

 Practitioners, policy professionals, researchers and students with an interest in trade, equality, equity, political economy, and sustainability.

 You’ll learn through a combination of live online teaching, pre-recorded lectures, group work and independent study.
 This includes:

-A pre-course induction, to introduce the digital learning platform and help you with any technical queries, will take place on 6 June 2022.
-The course will run over four weeks starting Thursday 9 June and finishing on Thursday 30 June – it will require four to six hours of your time per week.
+A pre-course induction, to introduce the digital learning platform and help you with any technical queries, will take place in the first week.
+The course will run over four weeks, dates are to be confirmed based on interest.
+It will require four to six hours of your time per week.